astropy/ci-helpers/README.md

   version is installed.
 If set to ``stable``, install the latest stable version of Astropy.
-If set to ``prerelease``, the pre-release version of Astropy gets installed if there is any, otherwise the build exits and passes on travis without running the tests.
+If set to ``prerelease``, the pre-release version of Astropy gets installed if there is any, otherwise the build exits and passes on Travis without running the tests.
 If set to ``lts`` the latest long term support (LTS) version is installed (more info about LTS can be found [here](https://github.com/astropy/astropy-APEs/blob/master/APE2.rst#version-numbering).